-Then, transfer each approximately 50 milliliters of the suspension into a regenerated cellulose dialysis tubing [1].
+Then, transfer each approximately 25 milliliters of the suspension into a regenerated cellulose dialysis tubing [1].
 Place the dialysis tubing into 2.5 liters of the stirring binding buffer [2] on a stirrer at 4 degrees Celsius to dialyze the suspension [3].
 Replace the dialysis solution after 2 hours and continue dialysis overnight [4].

 Talent transfers suspension into a dialysis tubing.
+Added shot 4.5.1A CU

 Talent places the tubing into buffer.